2023 FEB 17

 - Ecosystem services:

-- Rich biodiversity: Mangrove forests make up one of the most productive and biologically diverse ecosystems on the planet.
-They are home to an incredible array of species, making them an important biodiversity hotspot.
+- Mangrove forests make up one of the most productive and biologically diverse ecosystems on the planet.
+They are home to an array of species, making them an important biodiversity hotspot.

-- Nursery for species: Mangroves serve as valuable nursery areas for fish and invertebrates.
+- Mangroves serve as valuable nursery areas for fish and invertebrates.
 These habitats provide a rich source of food while also offering refuge from predation.

-- Biological barrier: The ability to retain sediments flowing from upstream prevents contamination of downstream waterways and protects sensitive habitat like coral reefs and seagrass beds below.
+- The ability to retain sediments flowing from upstream prevents contamination of downstream waterways and protects sensitive habitat like coral reefs and seagrass beds below.

 - Economic significance:

-- Fisheries: Mangrove forests are home to a large variety of fish, crab, shrimp, and mollusk species.
-These fisheries form an essential source of food for thousands of coastal communities around the world.
+- Mangrove forests are home to a large variety of fish, crab, shrimp, and mollusk species.
+This form an essential source of food and income for coastal communities around the world.

-- Shoreline stabilisation: The dense root systems of mangrove forests trap sediments flowing down rivers and off the land.
+- The dense root systems of mangrove forests trap sediments flowing down rivers and off the land.
 This helps stabilizes the coastline and prevents erosion from waves and storms.

 EXISTING PROTECTION MEASURES: